 Traditional health care supply and distribution relationships are being challenged by electronic online commerce solutions.
-Our distribution business is characterized by rapid technological developments and intense competition.
-The continued advancement of online commerce will require us to cost-effectively adapt to changing technologies, to enhance existing services and to develop and introduce a variety of new services to address changing demands of consumers and our clients on a timely basis, particularly in response to competitive offerings.
-Our inability to anticipate and effectively respond to changes on a timely basis could have an adverse effect on our business.
+The continued advancement of online commerce by third parties will require us to cost-effectively adapt to changing technologies, to enhance existing services and to differentiate our business (including with additional value-added services) to address changing demands of consumers and our customers on a timely basis.
+The emergence of such potential competition and our inability to anticipate and effectively respond to changes on a timely basis could have an adverse effect on our business.